solo-io/gloo/docs/content/introduction/security/_index.md

 As a simple example, you may want to allow a developer access to create Virtual Services, but only for the domain *example.com*.
 Kubernetes RBAC would allows you to grant a developer access to create the Virtual Service, but it does not have a way to constrain the creation to a specific domain.
 OPA can evaluate the Virtual Service custom resource when it is submitted and reject any Virtual Services that are not defined for *example.com*.

 The [following guide]({{% versioned_link_path fromRoot="/guides/security/opa/" %}}) shows how to configure a simple OPA policy dictating that all Virtual Services must not have a prefix re-write.

 ---

+## Personal information

+Personally identifying information (PII) includes names, certain IP addresses, email addresses, or other data that might identify you or your customers.
+To prevent PII, consider implementing security practices such as the following:

+* Do not include personal information in the name of resources such as Kubernetes namespaces or Gloo Edge virtual services.
+* Store personal information properly in your environment, such as in Kubernetes secrets or with a secret manager such as HashiCorp Vault.
+* [Install Gloo Edge]({{% versioned_link_path fromRoot="/installation/" %}}) with the `gatewayProxies.gatewayProxy.disableCoreDumps` Helm setting.
+This setting disables writing core dumps that might have personal information in case of an Envoy crash.
+* [Set up Data Loss Prevention (DLP)]({{% versioned_link_path fromRoot="/guides/security/data_loss_prevention/" %}}) to prevent personal information in your network traffic from being logged or leaked.

+---